 Devotional journal writing often feels difficult at the beginning.
-Many believers want to stay consistent in daily devotion but struggle with what to put on the page.
+Many believers desire consistency in their daily devotion, yet struggle with what to actually write when they open the page.

 Why Devotional Journal Writing Matters